ewcloud/ewc-ansible-role-ssh-bastion/CONTRIBUTING.md

 1. Review, validate/test internally, and provide feedback prior to porting the changes into a topic branch in the private upstream of this GitHub repository.
-2. Upon approval, squash-merge changes in the upstream, making sure to leave only one conventional commit as result from the merge; include full acknowledgement of the contributors (i.e. list their GitHub handles) in the body of the commit message.
+2. Upon approval, squash changes in the upstream, making sure to write a conventional commit message in said squashing operation and including full acknowledgement of the contributors (i.e. list their GitHub handles) in the body of the commit message.
 3. Via CI automation, update the [CHANGELOG.md](./CHANGELOG.md), commit-tag it